kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 ## Policy Administration Point (PAP)

 When applied to Kubernetes, the role of a Policy Administration Point (PAP) is typically fulfilled by a central management system that is used to define and distribute policies across a fleet of clusters.
-The PAP may integrate with backing version control systems or [OCI-compliant](https://opencontainers.org/) registries to store policy definitions.
+The PAP integrates with backing version control systems or [OCI-compliant](https://opencontainers.org/) registries to store policy definitions.
 By allowing policies to be managed as versioned code artifacts, a PAP can enable best practices that allow policy definitions to be managed like code artifacts in a software delivery pipeline.
 The approach of using software development best practices, such as version control and pre-deployment testing and validation, etc. for managing policies, is referred to as “Policy as Code (PaC)”.
 As the set of policies grow, policy administrators should try to organize policy documents logically by service or domain or control concern, possibly by managing multiple smaller code documents and having the application or service query for specific policy documents, or by dynamic lookup via design patterns, such as composition.
 For example policies can be organized based on control categories of specific compliance standards and by specific security domains.

 Policies are configured using interfaces provided by the PAP which provides multi cluster policy management, enabling policies to be bound to managed clusters.
 The PAP deploys the policies to the managed clusters based on this binding.
 A flexible approach of doing so is by associating labels with the clusters and applying policies to clusters that meet certain placement rules derived from these labels.

 The PAP  is used for authoring, deploying, and managing policy changes.
 However, most real world implementations of a policy management system will also provide capabilities to manage compliance mappings, manage policy results, provide workflows for process automation, enable collaboration across teams, and provide integrations into other enterprise systems such as for identity management, version control, and notifications.
-In addition to managing and distributing policies, a PAP may perform several other useful functions:
+In addition to managing and distributing policies, a PAP performs several other useful functions like:

 * Consolidate policy results and violations across clusters into graphical views along with contextual data to enable collaboration across various personas such as developer, SRE/cluster administrator, and SecOps.
 * Externalize multi cluster policy violation details using standardized policy report format for easy integration with other IT tools so each managed cluster does not need to integrate individually with each such IT tool.